-Soil that drains well and full sun are important for good plum trees.
+Two main things are important for good plum trees: soil that drains well and full sun exposure.
 If trees are located close to the south or west side of a building, they can also bloom too early in the spring and be damaged by frost.
 To avoid late-frost damage to blossoms in the spring, plant plum trees at the highest point of the property because frost will settle in low areas.

 In general, plums are considered one of the most dependable fruit producers in our area and produce a crop almost every year.
 Several European varieties that are reliable in our area include Stanley and Green Gage.
 Also, Blue Damson which is an early-bearing, small-fruited plum.
 Waneta is a late summer Japanese-American variety with large, red plums.
 Sapalta is considered one of the best to eat fresh from the tree but is also excellent for canning.